 The pilgrims in Leiden are a really important part of Dutch and American history.
-A crucial group in the history of the US, the pilgrims, an ostracized religious group, escaped from England and came to live in Leiden.
+They were a crucial group in the history of the US.
+They were an ostracised religious group that escaped from England and came to live in Leiden.
 From there, they would sail to the New World.

-Before the Pilgrims came to Leiden, the city already had a history of diverse inhabitants.
-Before they were expelled at the beginning of the 80 Years’ War, the streets of Leiden were home to Catholic Spaniards.
+Before the pilgrims came to Leiden, the city already had a history of diverse inhabitants.
+Before they were expelled at the beginning of the 80 Years’ War, the streets of Leiden housed the Catholic Spaniards.
 After they were forced to leave, French-speaking refugees took their place.
-All of this led to a massive increase in population: between the late 16th century and the mid 17th century, the population of the city went from 15,000 to 45,000.
+All of this led to a massive increase in population: between the late 16th century and the mid 17th century, the population of the city grew from 15,000 to 45,000.

 Fleeing from England

-So how did the Pilgrims end up in Leiden?
-Well, prior to their move to the Netherlands, many of the Pilgrims lived in a farming village called Scrooby close to northern Nottinghamshire.
-Because of the belief system they held, they had irreconcilable differences with the Church of England, so the group had to leave England.
-By the early sixteen hundreds, they were persecuted by Queen Elizabeth and her successor James I. It was made illegal to attend the services of an unofficial church.
-Disobeying meant fines, imprisonment or execution.
+So how did the pilgrims end up in Leiden?
+Well, prior to their move to the Netherlands, many of the pilgrims lived in a farming village called Scrooby, close to northern Nottinghamshire.
+Because of the belief system they held, they had irreconcilable differences with the Church of England, so the group had to leave the country.

-Like anyone sensible, the pilgrims were not loving the idea of dying for their beliefs, so they attempted to leave England in 1607, and succeeded in doing so in 1608.
-They held high hopes that they would establish a city somewhere which would allow them to keep their religious beliefs and identity.
+Like anyone sensible, the pilgrims didn’t love the idea of dying for their beliefs.
+So, they attempted to leave England in 1607 and succeeded in doing so in 1608.
+They held high hopes that they would establish a city somewhere that would allow them to keep their religious beliefs and identity.

-The Pilgrims settled on land close to the St Pieterskerk.
+The pilgrims settled on land close to St. Pieterskerk.
 In a short amount of time, the number of Pilgrims in the city increased to 300 from the initial 100.

 Pilgrims in Leiden

-For Pilgrim families who moved to Leiden from bigger cities, adjustment to city life was not such a big deal.
+For pilgrim families who moved to Leiden from bigger cities, adjusting to city life was not such a big deal.
 However, for those who came from farming backgrounds, the adjustment was more difficult.
-Apart from a few like William Brewster who eventually took a job as an English teacher and John Robinson who enrolled to the university for a doctorate, many of the Pilgrims worked at demanding jobs for six days a week.
+Apart from a few, like William Brewster, who eventually took a job as an English teacher and John Robinson who enrolled at the university for a doctorate, many of the pilgrims worked at demanding jobs six days a week.

 In addition, they lived in small, one-roomed houses.
-Kids would sometimes be taught how to read and write at home, and would then help out around the house from age 8 up.
+Parents would sometimes teach their kids how to read and write at home, and would then help out around the house from age 8 and up.

 Times of hardship

-At the same time, the political state of the Netherlands was becoming more unstable as well.
+At the same time, the political state of the Netherlands was becoming more unstable.
 There was a military coup, and the number of riots, military restrictions, and instances of censorship increased dramatically.
-Rumours of war abounded, as the Twelve Year Truce with Spain was coming to an end.
+Rumours of war abounded, as The Twelve Year Truce with Spain was coming to an end.

 Journey to the unknown

-Afraid of losing their identity and therefore their legacy, the Pilgrims of Leiden decided to leave behind the harsh conditions of Leiden in search of a new home.
-They didn’t want to end up assimilating, or being punished for their beliefs.
+Afraid of losing their identity and therefore their legacy, the pilgrims of Leiden decided to leave behind the harsh conditions of Leiden in search of a new home.
+They didn’t want to assimilate or be punished for their beliefs.
 In the end, they decided to sail to America.

 Want to see more of Leiden?